majxik/GraphQL_Calc_PW/README.md

 GraphQL Calculator Test Automation written with Playwright & PyTest
 @author: Martin Maiksnar

+This project is for demonstration of basic test automation skills on GraphQL Calculator running in local docker.

 Prerequisites:
 calculator-frontend running on 3001 calculator-frontend running on 4000